');

 About Sandy Creek, NC

-Sandy Creek is a small community in North Carolina with a population of 281 residents.
-The median household income is $53,750 per year, which is near the national average.
-The median age in Sandy Creek is 43.2 years.
+Sandy Creek is a small community located in North Carolina with a population of 281 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,750 per year, which is 28% below the national median of $75,149.
+The median age of 43.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Sandy Creek, NC